ISA-tools/isa-api/isatools/graphQL/README.md

 | on               | Control to which input/output type the treatmentGroup and characteristics filters should apply   | String                                    | see controlled values     | "Sample", "Source, "DataFile", "Material" |

-Using the `operator` key we can assemble multiple filters in a single query.
-However, at this point the code will become hard to maintain, and we suggest creating dedicated query files in the `.gql `format.
-We now want to retrieve assays filename given the following constraints:
+Using the `operator` key, we can assemble multiple filters in a single query.
+However, at this point the code becomes hard to maintain, and we suggest creating dedicated query files in the `.gql` format.

+We now want to retrieve ISA assay filenames given the following constraints:
-- the technology used is 'nucleotide sequencing' (exact match)
+- the technology used is `nucleotide sequencing` (**exact match**)
-- the subjects must have been exposed to a low dose of carbon dioxide.
+- the subjects must have been exposed to a `low dose` of `carbon dioxide`.
-- the samples were obtained from subjects livers.
+- the samples were obtained from an organism part such as `liver`.

 Let's create a `my_query.gql` file to store our query: